abhineet123/MTF/ReadMe.md

     `git clone https://github.com/abhineet123/MTF.git`

 * **Recommended Installation**
- MTF comes with both a [make](https://www.gnu.org/software/make/) and a [cmake](https://cmake.org/) build system where the latter is recommended for most users of the library and can be used as follows:
+ MTF comes with both a [make](https://www.gnu.org/software/make/) and a [cmake](https://cmake.org/) build system but the latter is recommended for most users of the library and can be used as follows:
     * use the [standard method](https://cmake.org/runningcmake/) (i.e. ``mkdir build && cd build && cmake ..``) to create the makefile for Unix or Visual Studio solution for Windows
 	* **Unix**: use `make` to compile (`make -j<n>` for _n_-threaded compilation) and `sudo make install` to install
     * **Windows**: open `MTF.sln` in Visual Studio and run `Build->Build Solution`
 	    - if needed, change the solution configuration to `Release` from `Debug` to build the faster version
 		- right click on `Solution Explorer->INSTALL` and select `Build` to install the library, header and executable files to the installation directory (`C:/MTF` by default); add `<installation_folder>/bin` to `Path` environment variable to be able to run the executables from any location;

 	The make system might be used by developers/contributors as it can potentially offer a finer level of control.
-Note, however, that it is not tested as well as the cmake system so is not guaranteed to work in all configurations.
+Note, however, that it is not tested as well as the cmake system so is not guaranteed to work in all configurations or be up to date with the latest changes.

 * **Advanced Installation**
 Following are commands and switches for both make and cmake systems to customize the installation or disable parts of the library: